6 Best Portfolio Management Software Tools for Investors

 - Review your asset allocation

 The investment check-up offers priceless tools.
 The overriding question that the investment check-up answers is “Could your portfolio give you greater returns for a reasonable risk level?”
-The program answers this question by comparing your current asset allocation to the recommended target.
+The program answers this question by comparing your current asset allocation to the recommended target, and recommending improvements.

 The retirement planner calculator tells you best and worst case retirement scenarios.
 It shows how much monthly spending your current portfolio will allow throughout retirement.

 The only caveat with this tool is that you may need to field a call from a Personal Capital representative.
 Other than that, the tools are all free to use.
 I’ve used this tool and appreciate how all of the accounts auto-populate so that I don’t need to input data.
-In fact, this free product just might be superior to Quicken portfolio management software (which I also use) that can be purchased for installation on your computer.
+In fact, this free product just might be superior to Quicken portfolio management software (which I also use)..

 For more detailed information about the free Personal Capital portfolio management platform, read our 3 part review.

 WiseBanyan is a free, with paid add-on options, automated robo-advior.
-Their mission is to help clients start investing as soon as possible while slashing fees.
+Their mission is to help clients start investing as soon as possible for free.
 The WiseBanyan platform gives clients diversified investment portfolios designed to match up with their financial goals.
-The company automates everything from portfolio balancing, to dividend reinvestment with an a la carte priced menu.
+The company automates everything from portfolio balancing, to dividend reinvestment with an a la carte priced menu for additional features.

 The free pricing structure for the bottom tier of options is a big draw for the new investor.
-You can enjoy free (Actually, the initial investment amount is $10) automated investment portfolio set-up, dividend reinvestment, and appropriate asset allocation.
+You can enjoy free automated investment portfolio set-up, dividend reinvestment, and appropriate asset allocation.
 In addition to the ‘no-fee’ model, there are also no minimum investment amounts required.
-One of the add-on services is the newly launched WiseHarvesting that gives users tax-loss harvesting for .25% of assets under management (AUM) fee, with a $20 per month cap.
+One of the add-on services is the newly launched Tax Protection Package that gives users three tax-saving services for an annual .25% of assets under management (AUM) fee, with a $20 per month cap.
 This monthly fee is quite competitive in the automated investing arena.

 Free WiseBanyan services include: